 Get info, and feel at home abroad!

-Wondering how to rent houses or apartments in Spain?
+Wondering how to rent a house or apartment in Spain?
 Are you asking yourself what the average rent is, or if renting as a foreigner is difficult?
 Look no further because this housing guide will answer all of your questions.
 We provide information on the rental process and rules you can expect to come across in the Iberian country, as well as the standards on rental contracts and deposits, the requirements and documents for renting, and how to set up utilities.

 Wondering how much the rent is in Spain?
 Rent prices of apartments and houses in Spain have slowly, but consistently, been on the rise in the past few years.
 The minimum rent for a house or apartment in Spain depends on your location.
 Rent prices in metropolitan areas are much higher than in small towns.
-All in all, the average minimum rent for a 45m2 apartment is about 650 EUR (705 USD).
+All in all, the average rental price in Spain is 14.60 EUR (approx. 17 USD) per square meter.

-If you are planning on renting in Spain, you can expect cities like Madrid, Barcelona, Bilbao, and Palma de Mallorca to be the most expensive.
-Madrid is the most expensive at 13 EUR (15 USD) per m2, way above the national average.
-It is closely followed by Cataluña at 12 EUR (4 USD) per m2.
+It’s closely followed by Cataluña, which averages 20.8 EUR (approx. 24.5 USD) per m2.
 Prices in the Balearic Islands and the Basque Country are also above the national average.
 The cheapest areas to live in Spain are Extremadura, Castilla la Mancha, and La Rioja.
-These areas fall below the national average at around 5 EUR (6 USD) per m2.
+These areas fall below the national average at around 7–9 EUR (approx. 8–10.5 USD) per m2.

 You can find houses and apartments on these popular websites:

-The best method is to always look at the place before renting, and ask what is included in the price.
+The best method is to always look at the place before renting, and ask what’s included in the price.
 Rentals are also advertised with a monthly rent price and the size of the living space in square meters.

-If you are wondering what your rights are as a tenant in Spain, and what rules and processes you should expect from your landlord, the following insights will be useful.
+If you’re wondering what your rights are as a tenant in Spain, and what rules and processes you should expect from your landlord, the following insights will be useful.

-If you found your property through an estate agent, you will be happy to know, that according to Spanish law, the agent will be paid by the landlord.
-If you specifically hired an agency to help you find a home, you can expect to pay a commission between 200 EUR (225 USD) and a month’s rent.
+If you found your property through an estate agent, you’ll be happy to know that according to Spanish law, the agent will be paid by the landlord.
+If you specifically hired an agency to help you find a home, you may be charged a commission only in non-residential or seasonal rentals, or if you contracted additional services.

 Tenancy contracts (contrato de arrendamiento) in Spain can either be written or verbal, but having a written agreement is always recommended.
 In case you find yourself looking at a contract in Spanish, knowing these important terms can help you deal with the legal part of renting a house or apartment.
-However, it is still better to have the contract translated, so you can be fully aware of what you are signing.
+However, it’s still better to have the contract translated, so you can be fully aware of what you’re signing.

 Arrendador